Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Validation

-Custom Form-Level Validation Not Available Not Available Available Available
+Dynamic Forms Available Not Available Not Available

 Just like page layouts, Dynamic Forms let you set requiredness and read-only state at the page level.
 However, you can’t override system-level settings.